|

 Litsea citriodora

-is a 3-5m tall, small deciduous tree or tree found in forest edges;
+is a 3-5m tall, small deciduous tree or shrub found in forest edges;

 young branches are dark green and fragrant, and leaves are aromatic.